mxro/maxrohde-web/content/posts/2010/2010-04-19-netbeans-link-data-with-the-user-interface-using-javabeans/index.md

 ---
+blog: maxrohde.com
+categories:
+- java
+date: "2010-04-19"
 title: 'NetBeans: Link Data with the User Interface using JavaBeans'
-date: '2010-04-19'
-categories:
-  - 'java'
 ---

 The following is a brief description how a java bean can be linked with the UI using NetBeans: